rm3l/dev-feed/README.md

 You can then access the GraphiQL browser by heading to http://localhost:8080/graphiql

+#### Using the Mobile application

-4. Install Flutter by following the instructions on the [official website](https://flutter.dev/docs/get-started/install)
+1. Install Flutter by following the instructions on the [official website](https://flutter.dev/docs/get-started/install)

-5. Prepare the configuration environment
+2. Prepare the configuration environment

 Skip this to use the default Heroku Backend.
 Otherwise, if you have a custom Backend (either local or remote), you need to create a specific environment file (say `my_personal_backend.dart`) in the `mobile/lib/environments` folder, e.g.: